 Cons

-• Small chamber not suitable for axes or larger stock
+• Small chamber limits stock length

 Check Price on Amazon →